openfisca/openfisca-doc/getting-started.md

 This walkthrough presents what you can do with OpenFisca without installing it.

+See the [getting started Jupyter Notebook] which illustrates this section.

 ## Explore the legislation

 The [legislation explorer](http://legislation.openfisca.fr/) allows you to browse the variables and the parameters